 - Adjustable venting

-With excellent photochromic lenses and styling that’s just as good off the bike as on, Rudy Project’s Keyblade sunglasses are a great option for anyone looking for one pair of shades to cover a wide range of uses.
+With excellent photochromic lenses and styling as good off the bike as on, the Rudy Project Keyblade cycling glasses could have a range of uses.

-The lenses are also guaranteed to be unbreakable, so they should prove durable over the long term too.
+The lenses are also guaranteed to be unbreakable, so they should prove durable.

 The ventilation is adjustable and our tester didn’t experience any fogging, so it clearly works as intended.

-If you want to add prescription lenses, they’re compatible with Rudy Project’s RX optical inserts.
+If you want to a pair of cycling sunglasses with prescription lenses, they’re compatible with the Rudy Project RX optical inserts.